Putin's dilemma: how to win back Russian voters?

 When Medvedev and Putin took the wheel of combine harvesters, it had little effect on television viewers.

-Medvedev's performance was so lackluster, and United Russia's was so disappointing, that the president's credentials to become prime minister may have been undermined.
+Medvedev's performance was so lacklustre, and United Russia's was so disappointing, that the president's credentials to become prime minister may have been undermined.

 United Russia's future may also be in doubt if Putin chooses to distance himself from the largely discredited party.